etirouthier/keras_dna/docs/continuous.md

                       normalization_mode=['max', 'perctrim'])
 ```

-**Warning :** note that some normalization parameters are obtained by subsampling the data for memory and time purpose.
+**Warning :** note that some normalization parameters are obtained by subsampling the data for memory and time purposes.

 ## Overlapping of sequences

-In the case of a seq2seq model the keyword `overlapping` enables to generate either all the data available (i.e with overlapping targets) or to generate only the data with non overlapping labels.
+In the case of a seq2seq model the keyword `overlapping` enables generating either all the data available (i.e with overlapping targets), or generating only the data with non overlapping labels.

 ```python
 from keras_dna import Generator